layumi/Person_reID_baseline_pytorch/README.md

 - **Strong.** It is consistent with the new baseline result in several top-conference works, e.g., [Joint Discriminative and Generative Learning for Person Re-identification(CVPR19)](https://arxiv.org/abs/1904.07223), [Beyond Part Models: Person Retrieval with Refined Part Pooling(ECCV18)](https://arxiv.org/abs/1711.09349), [Camera Style Adaptation for Person Re-identification(CVPR18)](https://arxiv.org/abs/1711.10295).
 We arrived Rank@1=88.24%, mAP=70.68% only with softmax loss.

-- **Small.** With fp16, our baseline could be trained with only 2GB GPU memory.
+- **Small.** With fp16 (supported by Nvidia apex), our baseline could be trained with only 2GB GPU memory.

 - **Friendly.** You may use the off-the-shelf options to apply many state-of-the-art tricks in one line.
 Besides, if you are new to person re-ID, you may check out our **[Tutorial](https://github.com/layumi/Person_reID_baseline_pytorch/tree/master/tutorial)** first (8 min read) :+1: .